moubi/flow-task/README.md

 Simple yet interactive task board for your mobile browser.
 Written in **React** using [create-react-app](https://github.com/facebook/create-react-app).

 ## Support
-Though, it implements several interesting ideas and UI effects, the board was initially intended to serve personal goals and developed for _**latest iOS Safari**_ (iPhone SE).
+Though, it implements several interesting ideas and UI effects, the board was initially intended to serve personal goals and developed for _**latest iOS Safari**_.

 ## Getting started
 Go to your project folder and